Alcohols (medicine)

-Alcohols, in various forms, are used within medicine as an antiseptic, disinfectant, and antidote.
+Alcohols, in various forms, are used medically as an antiseptic, disinfectant, and antidote.
 Alcohols applied to the skin are used to disinfect skin before a needle stick and before surgery.
-They may be used both to disinfect the skin of the person and as hand sanitizer of the healthcare providers.
-They can also be used to clean other areas and in mouthwashes.
+They may also be used as a hand sanitizer; to clean other areas; and in mouthwashes.
 Taken by mouth or injected into a vein, ethanol is used to treat methanol or ethylene glycol toxicity when fomepizole is not available.

 Side effects of alcohols applied to the skin include skin irritation.
 Care should be taken with electrocautery, as ethanol is flammable.
 Types of alcohol used include ethanol, denatured ethanol, 1-propanol, and isopropyl alcohol.
 Alcohols are effective against a range of microorganisms, though they do not inactivate spores.
-Concentrations of 60 to 90% work best.
+Concentrations of 60% to 90% work best.

-Alcohol has been used as an antiseptic as early as 1363, with evidence to support its use becoming available in the late 1800s.
-It is on the World Health Organization's List of Essential Medicines.
-Commercial formulations of hand sanitizer or with other agents such as chlorhexidine are available.

-Medical uses
+Uses

+95% ABV ethanol is known as spiritus fortis in medical context.

+Alcohol septal ablation

+Ablysinol (a brand of 99% ethanol medical alcohol) was sold from $1,300 to $10,000 per 10-pack in 2020 due to FDA administrator action granting exclusivity when used for treating hypertrophic obstructive cardiomyopathy with alcohol septal ablation in the US through 2025, despite "misuse" of the orphan drug act.

+Antiseptics

+Alcohols

+Ethanol is listed under Antiseptics, and Alcohol based hand rub under Disinfectants, on the World Health Organization's List of Essential Medicines.

 Applied to the skin, alcohols are used to disinfect skin before a needle stick and before surgery.
 They may be used both to disinfect the skin of the person and the hands of the healthcare providers.
 They can also be used to clean other areas, and in mouthwashes.

-95% ABV ethanol is known as spiritus fortis in medical context.
+Both ethanol and isopropyl alcohol are common ingredients in topical antiseptics, including hand sanitizer.

+Risks

+Research indicates that alcohol used as pre-surgical antiseptic preparations for ear procedures may have some ototoxic properties.
+In this regard, these alcohol preparations may be considered potential ototoxic medication.

+Antidote

-Taken by mouth or injected into a vein ethanol is used to treat methanol or ethylene glycol toxicity when fomepizole is not available.
+When taken by mouth or injected into a vein ethanol is used to treat methanol or ethylene glycol toxicity when fomepizole is not available.